Eklite157/Web-Scrapers/README.md

 - Beautiful Soup
 - Requests

-- ## Requirements for Web-Scraper Selenium
+## Requirements for Web-Scraper Selenium
 - Python 3.x
 - Selenium
 - ChromeDriver

+## Remarks ##
+The number of pages to scrape is adjustable for both web-scraping programs.
+However, since the number of ratings on OpenLibrary drop significantly after page 10, I set a default of 10 pages as scraping beyond that yields very similar results.